dsmcdermott/rly/parse/src/parser_doc.md

 Which matches at least one ASCII alphabetical character, followed by any combination of digits `0` through `9`, underscores `_`, or ASCII alphabetical characters.

-### "start" and "eof"
+### "Start" and "eof"

-The symbols `start` and `eof` are special: `eof` is reserved and cannot be used as a symbol, and the symbol `start` must occur exactly once, on the left-hand side of a production rule.
+The symbols `Start` and `eof` are special: `eof` is reserved and cannot be used as a symbol, and the symbol `Start` must occur exactly once, on the left-hand side of a production rule.

 ## Semantics